Snowflake-Labs/snowpark-python-demos/Credit Card Fraud Detection/README.md

 ## 1. Overview
 This example is based on the Machine Learning for Credit Card Fraud detection - Practical handbook, https://fraud-detection-handbook.github.io/fraud-detection-handbook/

-It shows how to do Feature Enginerring with Snowpark, preparing data for training a Machin Leraning model and finaly how to deploy and use a trained model in Snowflake using Python UDF.
+It shows how to do Feature Engineering with Snowpark, preparing data for training a Machine Learning model and finaly how to deploy and use a trained model in Snowflake using Python UDF.

 ## 2. Prerequisite

 * Snowflake account
-* Snowpark for Python
+* Snowpark for Python version 0.12.0 or later
 * The examples also use the following Python libraries:
    ```
-   scikit-learn
-   pandas
+   scikit-learn==1.1.1
+   pandas==1.3.2
+   joblib==1.1.0
+   cachetools==4.2.2
    numpy
    matplotlib
    ```
 * Jupyter or JupyterLab
 ## 3. What you'll learn
 * How to use Snowpark for Python for doing Feature Engineering
 * How you can create a custom sampling functioand with Snowpark for Python